Break-Even Point

 Sales Revenue

-Sales revenue is the income received by a company from its sales of goods or services.
+Sales revenue is the income a company receives from the sale of goods or services.
 It is also referred to as sales turnover or simply sales.

 A company’s sales revenue can be divided into two categories: gross sales and net sales.
-Gross sales is the total revenue generated from all sales, while net sales is the revenue generated after deducting the costs of goods sold.
-For this article we are looking at gross sales.
+Gross sales are the total revenue generated from all sales, while net sales are the revenue generated after deducting the costs of goods sold.
+For this article, we are looking at gross sales.

-Sales revenue is a key metric for businesses, as it is an indicator of how well the company is performing.
-Businesses typically aim to increase their sales revenue year-over-year in order to grow and become more profitable.
+Sales revenue is a key metric for businesses, as it indicates how well the company is performing.
+Businesses typically aim to increase year-over-year sales revenue to grow and become more profitable.

 Difference Between Fixed and Variable Costs